becketalservices/beas-cnx-cloud/docs/AWS/chapter5.md

 When the task is finished and you choose to upload all images, 3.5 GB of data were uploaded to your registry.

 ```
+# move into the support directory of the IBM CP installation files
+cd microservices_connections/hybridcloud/support

 # Create your ECR Repositories
 for i in $(grep -Po 'docker push \${DOCKER_REGISTRY}\/\K[^:]+' setupImages.sh); \
  do aws ecr create-repository --repository-name $i; \
 done

 # Login with your account to the docker registry
 $(aws ecr get-login --no-include-email)